Nasrulswd/LipoMC-Resource-Pack/README.md

 # LipoMC ResourcePack Format
 > [!WARNING]
-> This is for Lipo's developer who whan see how resourcepack work!
+> This is for Lipo's developer who want to see how resourcepack work!

 ## Rank Chars
 > [!NOTE]